Why is this important?

-If you have special needs, for example, reading difficulties, physical disabilities or you wish to take the tests in a language other than English, the Driving Standards Agency (DSA) or the Driver Vehicle Testing Agency (DVTA) can make arrangements for you.
+If you have special needs, for example, reading difficulties, physical disabilities or you wish to take the tests in a language other than English, the Driver and Vehicle Standards Agency (DVSA) or the Driver Vehicle Testing Agency (DVTA) can make arrangements for you.

 From 7 April 2014, new rules mean that: